-The key challenge with non-parametric techniques is in ensuring that the kernel representation does not overfit to the training decision data, since depending on the choice of kernel function, $\btheta \bK(\bx)$ can represent function spaces that are arbitrarily complex~\citep{hastie2009elements}.~\citet{bertsimas2015data} recommend including a regularization penalty in the inverse optimization objective.
-To demonstrate, we consider $\FOPCSF(\btheta)$ provide the non-parametric formulation of $\IOPd(\ell_{\mathrm{VI}}, \empiricaldist)$, below:
+Depending on the choice of kernel function, $\btheta \bK(\bx)$ can represent function spaces that are arbitrarily complex~\citep{hastie2009elements}, meaning that this non-parametric technique may overfit to the training decision data.~\citet{bertsimas2015data} recommend including a regularization penalty in the inverse optimization objective.
+To demonstrate, we consider $\FOPCSF(\btheta)$ and provide the non-parametric formulation of $\IOPd(\ell_{\mathrm{VI}}, \empiricaldist)$ below:

-The non-parametric version of the inverse problem has two terms in the objective.
-The second term, which does not occur in the parametric version of $\IOPd(\ell_{\mathrm{VI}}, \empiricaldist)$, is the regularization term, weighted by a regularization parameter $\kappa > 0$.
-The regularization on the model complexity can be interpreted as a penalty on the ``smoothness'' of the kernel representation.
-We refer the reader to~\citet{girosi1993priors} for the theoretical details of this regularization.
-An application of these ideas is discussed in Section \ref{subsec:transportation}.
+The second term of the objective does not occur in the parametric version of $\IOPd(\ell_{\mathrm{VI}}, \empiricaldist)$.
+This regularization term on model complexity is weighted by a parameter $\kappa > 0$ and can be interpreted as a penalty on the ``smoothness'' of the kernel representation \citep{girosi1993priors}.